ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     cpes:
       - machine:                                  ## The id of the CPE
           name: "cpe:/a:machine"                  ## The CPE Name as defined by the CPE standard
-          title: "Bare-metal or Virtual Machine"  ## Human readable tile for the CPE
+          title: "Bare-metal or Virtual Machine"  ## Human readable title for the CPE
           check_id: installed_env_is_a_machine    ## ID of OVAL implementing the applicability check
       - gdm:
           name: "cpe:/a:gdm"
           title: "Package gdm is installed"
           check_id: installed_env_has_gdm_package

-The first entry above defines the a CPE whose id is `machine`, this CPE is used for rules not applicable to containers.
+The first entry above defines a CPE whose `id` is `machine`, this CPE is used for rules not applicable to containers.
 A rule or profile with `platform: machine` will be evaluated only if the targeted scan environment is either bare-metal or virtual machine.

-The second entry defines a cpe for GDM.
+The second entry defines a CPE for GDM.
 By setting the `platform` to `gdm`, the rule will have its applicability restricted to only environments which have `gdm` package installed.

 The OVAL checks for the CPE need to be of `inventory` class, and must be under `shared/checks/oval/`.

-#### Setting a produt’s default CPE
+#### Setting a product’s default CPE

 The product’s default applicability is set in its `product.yml` file, under the `cpes` key.
 For example: